Chapter 13:

 'For the debut in an auction they charge 25% but after that 30% will be charged...
 If there is a next time.'

-He hoped there will be, that waiting, hearing the auctioneer goes 'Sold' felt special.
+He hoped there will be, that waiting, hearing the auctioneer goes 'Sold'.
+It still rings in his head from time to time.

 He went to art shops a little far from the mall.
 The first shop's clerk checked the piece.
 A 90cm three colored glass dango.
-He pocked it carefully proving the stick's stability, the dango was standing on its own, squatting to check the base he saw something moves with his head inside the pink ball on the top of the dango.
+He pocked it carefully proving the stick's stability.
+The dango was standing on its own, squatting to check the base he saw something moving inside the pink ball on the top of the dango.
 Mini dangos were swimming in some sort of pink liquid inside the ball.
 He asked for permission before holding the artwork up for better look.

 "Glass work makes me nervous."